How To Manage Cookies in Your Opera Browser

 How to clear cookies in Opera

 With your browser accumulating data on the sites you visit, you may choose to clear the cookies from those sites as you go or remove all cookies at once.
-Sometimes cookies can create privacy issues because they are storing information about your online habits.
+Sometimes, cookies can create privacy issues because they store information about your online habits.
+If you don’t want cookies taking up space on your device, Opera makes clearing them simple.

 1. In your Opera browser, click the three horizontal lines in the top-right corner.